solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 the epoch boundary and are descendants of a rooted block from the previous epoch.

+Despite the long sequence, there are ONLY two types of transitions, **primary rotations**, and **secondary rotation**.

-The transition starts at a bank that crosses the epoch boundary.
+For each transition, block producers may propose a fork on any block, but there are only two kinds of forks.
+All the transitions start at a bank that crosses the epoch boundary.
 If it is a descendant of a rooted bank in the previous epoch then the transition is active.
-If the block is not a descendant, then the transition is inactive.
+If the block is not a descendant, then the transition is inactive and the previous transition rules are still in affect.

-There are two types of transitions

 **primary rotation**: (a1,B1) -> (A1, b1)
-* active blocks: A1 is the primary and fork weight follows A1
+* active blocks: fork weight follows b1
-* inactive blocks: B1 is the primary and fork weight follows B1
+* inactive blocks: fork weight follows B1

 During the **primary rotation** the subcommittees remain constant but change flip their **primary/secondary** position.

 **secondary rotation**: (A1,b1) -> (A1, b2)
-* active blocks: A1 is the primary and fork weight follows A1
+* active blocks: fork weight follows A1
-* inactive blocks: A1 is the primary and fork weight follows A1
+* inactive blocks: fork weight follows A1

 #### Primary Rotation